JonasDoesThings/ctf-writeups/hackvent2017/hackvent2017.md

 | xor  | Apply a xor to every byte in the content with the given mask                            |
 | rev  | Reverse the content                                                                     |
 | flag | Nothing, you've got the flag                                                            |

+Script: day9.py
 Flag: HV17-Ip11-9CaB-JvCf-d5Nq-ffyi
 Reached Points: 3/3

+### Day 10:
+Day 10 was a simple game of tic tac toe you had to win 100 times.
+I found out that the tactic 7-3-9-6 would always result in a win, so I made a simple Python script which would send the field-numbers 100 times to the gameserver via a socket.

+Script: day10.py
+Flag: HV17-y0ue-kn0w-7h4t-g4me-sure
+Reached Points: 3/3

+### Day 11:
+I've used the tool https://www.dcode.fr/modular-equation-solver in order to solve the equation.
+After the result was converted to hex, and then to ascii you got the flag.

+Flag: HV17-zQBz-AwDg-1FEL-rUE9-GKgq
+Reached Points: 4/4

+### Where are the other days?
+Due to challenges getting longer & longer.
+I kinda lost motivation halfway through the Hackvent.
+Maybe next year I'll do the whole HV x(

 ## Hidden Challenges:
 ### Hidden 1: